elle-the-dev/oatmeal/readme.md

 php artisan vendor:publish
 ~~~

+This will publish the config file to `config/oatmeal.php`.

 Also for Laravel, if we don't use auto-discovery, we'll need to add `OatmealServiceProvider` to the providers array in `config/app.php`

 ~~~php